 If you have one of the Nest Learning Thermostats installed at home, then you'll want to enable the Nest Alexa skill, which gives you the ability to control the heating of your home with your voice.

 With the Nest skill installed, you can say "Alexa, lower the living room temperature by 5 degrees", or "Alexa, set the bedroom temperature to 70 degrees" for example.
 There's no need to go to the trouble of opening up the app on your phone.

 The Nest Alexa skill is being updated regularly to make it easier to control the temperature of your house using Alexa and the Amazon Echo.
-For example, you can now say "Alexa, I'm leaving", and the Nest Thermostat will enable its Eco mode, lowering the temperature while you're away.
+For example, you can now say "Alexa, I'm leaving", and the Nest Thermostat will begin lowering the temperature while you're away.